-front yards.
-Regulations for public space are also applied to private property within building restriction lines that define additional setbacks on some streets.
+Regulations for public space are also applied to private property within building restriction lines that establish an area of additional setbacks on some streets, is counted toward the width of a street, and that is regulated as public space.

 The concept of park like landscaping in the District's public right-of-way dates back to the nation's Founding Fathers.
 In his first report to George Washington, surveyor Pierre L'Enfant outlined how to landscape his exceptionally wide avenues, specifying a landscape treatment for Pennsylvania Avenue, NW, between 1st and 16th Streets.
 Thomas Jefferson also proposed a system whereby D.C. streets would have tree-lined walkways on both sides.
 The dramatic change in the city during and immediately after the Civil War brought new impetus to improve public space.
 As part of an effort to improve the image of the nation's capital and to reflect a unified, stable, and prosperous nation, a more formalized and strategic approach toward street management that included "public parking" was developed.